 Release of Student Information

 If you are a current NPC student who wishes to have your (non-directory) student information released to your parent, school, etc., fill out an NPC Release of Student Information form at any NPC campus or center location.
-An NPC (or NAVIT) staff member MUST witness you signing this form!
 Your completed form will then be sent to the records office.
 See "Release of Educational Records" in the NPC College Catalog for full policy.

 Request for Student ID Number

 NEW STUDENTS: You will be provided a student ID number when you complete the NPC application process.